Skip to main content

 Reports

-Employees receive paid annual leave of 4 weeks after completing 60 days of service
+Employees receive paid annual leave of at least 4 weeks, increasing to 5 weeks for qualifying employees

 Annual Leave